siddhi-io/www/en/docs/docs/query-guide.md

 ### Order By

-Order By, orders the query results in ascending and or descending order based on one or more specified attributes.
-When an attribute is used for order by, by default Siddhi orders the events in ascending order of that attribute's value, and by adding `desc` keyword, the events can be ordered in descending order.
+Order By, orders the query results in ascending or descending order based on one or more specified attributes.
+By default the order by attribute orders the events in ascending order, and by adding `desc` keyword, the events can be ordered in descending order.
 When more than one attribute is defined the attributes defined towards the left will have more precedence in ordering than the ones defined in right.

 **Purpose**

-Order By helps to sort the events in the outputs chunks produced by the query.
-Order By will be more helpful for batch windows, and queries where they output many of event together then for sliding window use cases where the output will be one or few events at a time.
+Order By helps to sort the events in the query output chunks.
+Order By will only be effective when query outputs a lot of events together such as in batch windows then for sliding windows where events are emitted one at a time.

 **Syntax**